 Dosage and Administration

 In Traditional Chinese Medicine, the dosage of dietary or supplemental red yeast rice is as high as 6,000 - 9,000 mg per day.
-But the appropriate dosage for adults may vary, depending on the form of the supplement.
-Most studies have used standardized extract: use 600 mg (oral doses), 2 - 4 times daily.
+But the right dose for adults may be different, depending on the form of the supplement.
+Most studies have used standardized extract: 600 mg, 2 - 4 times daily.

-Red yeast rice has been used for centuries in China as both a food and a medicinal product.
+Red yeast rice has been used for centuries in China as both food and medicine.
 It is made by fermenting a type of yeast called Monascus purpureus over red rice.
-In Chinese medicine, red yeast rice is used to lower cholesterol, promote blood circulation, and aid digestive problems.
+In Chinese medicine, red yeast rice is used to lower cholesterol, improve blood circulation, and help digestive problems.

-Research has shown that red yeast rice contains substances that are similar to prescription statin medications.
-One of these substances, called monacolin K, has the same makeup as the drug lovastatin.
-Statins are prescribed to lower "bad" LDL cholesterol levels and help reduce the risk of heart disease.
+Red yeast rice contains chemicals that are similar to prescription statin medications.
+One of these, called monacolin K, has the same makeup as the drug lovastatin (Mevacor).
+Doctors prescribe statins to lower "bad" LDL cholesterol levels and help reduce the risk of heart disease.

-Researchers aren't sure if the cholesterol lowering effect of red yeast rice was due to the presence of monacolin or other compounds, such as unsaturated fatty acids, isoflavones, and phytosterols, in red yeast rice.
-But because many red yeast rice supplements did contain monacolin, the Food and Drug Administration considered them to be drugs, not supplements, and required that manufacturers remove any red yeast rice products that contained monacolin from the market.
-As a result, many of the red yeast rice products now on the U.S. market may not contain monacolin.
-Consumers cannot distinguish between red yeast products that contain monacolin from those that don't because manufacturers make no label claims for monacolin content.
+Researchers aren't sure if red yeast rice lowers cholesterol because of the statin-like chemical or because of other things in red yeast rice, such as unsaturated fatty acids, isoflavones, and phytosterols.
+But because many red yeast rice supplements did have monacolin, the Food and Drug Administration (FDA) considered them to be drugs.
+Manufacturers were supposed to remove any red yeast rice products with monacolin from the market.
+As a result, many of the red yeast rice products you can buy may not contain monacolin.
+There's no way to tell, because monacolin isn't listed on the label.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. ©1997-2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.